codingMustache/codingMustache/README.md

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+What amount of bits commonly equals one byte?
- 1. Utah Teapot
+ 1. 8
- 2. Tennessee Teapot
+ 2. 64
- 3. 3D Teapot
+ 3. 2
- 4. Pixar Teapot
+ 4. 1

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  8
 </details>